30 sec brief

 The best advice, of course, is to get insurance if you don’t have it.
 That’s easier said than done, though, particularly if you’ve had a heart attack and the doctor says that you need immediate cardiac surgery.
 It’s unlikely that you’ll be able to enroll in a health care plan while you’re being wheeled from the ER into the operating room.

-However, if you suffer with recurring chest pain or have been diagnosed with coronary artery disease – and you don’t have health insurance – it’s still possible to sign up for coverage before you potentially need surgery.
+However, if you suffer from recurring chest pain or have been diagnosed with coronary artery disease – and you don’t have health insurance – it’s still possible to sign up for coverage before you potentially need surgery.
 The Affordable Care Act (also known as Obamacare) guarantees that you can’t be turned down because of an existing condition.
 So patients with heart disease are now able to buy insurance coverage before their disease progresses to the point when they need a coronary artery bypass graft or other expensive procedure.

 In order to reduce the cost of surgery, make sure to shop around.
 Fees will differ between facilities, surgeons, anesthesiologists, and pharmacies, even if they’re within the same region.
 Be sure to ask for a complete cost breakdown for your procedure or medications before choosing which providers you’ll use.